Skip over main navigation

 3. Influence other organisations and individuals in the science engagement to sector to develop and improve their EDI practices in capability and audience development to reach new audiences.

-We recognise that in many settings, at the BSA and beyond, EDI can be seen as an add-on or ‘fix’ to the regular work.
+We recognise that in many settings, at the British Science Association and beyond, EDI can be seen as an add-on or ‘fix’ to the regular work.
 Our EDI aims will be embedded in our new strategy and we hope there will no longer be a need for a stand-alone EDI Action Plan in the future.

 This work was catalysed by the Sustaining Excellence grant we received from the Wellcome Trust to accelerate our progress in improving our diversity and inclusion.